LSSTDESC/DC2-analysis/validation/README.md

 This directory contains notebooks related to the validation work being performed for the different DC2 runs.

-These tutorials are intended to be run at NERSC using jupyter-dev.
+These tutorials are intended to be run at NERSC using the [JupyterHub environment](https://jupyter.nersc.gov).
 If you are unsure on how to proceed, please go [here](https://github.com/LSSTDESC/DC2-analysis/tree/master/tutorials).

 You are encouraged to use the code in these notebooks for your own analysis.